 - Play this fun Dragon Feeding and Color Sorting Game.
 Throw the dragon die and feed the dragon a pom pom that shows up on the die. (numeracy)

-*This printable and instructions are exclusively for my newsletter subscribers only.
-Subscribe to my newsletter and receive the password to access the HTS Printable page as a welcome gift!
+This printable and the instructions are exclusively available to my newsletter subscribers.
+Subscribe to my newsletter and receive the password to access the Happy Tot Shelf Printable page as a welcome gift!

 - Match fairy tale characters puzzle pieces to the outlines.
 These beautiful wooden puzzles are from The Freckled Frog. (motor skills)